 We started 2016 with 15 people vying for their party's candidacy.

-We'll soon be down to two, so let's relive the most awkward and bizarre moments of the 2016 presidential race (so far).
+As of Tuesday evening, we're down to two, so let's relive the most awkward and bizarre moments of the 2016 presidential race (so far).

 1. When Ted Cruz ate a booger on live television

 We just have to get this one out of the way immediately.
 Ted Cruz really ate a booger while the whole country was watching.
 Some conspiracy theorists think he actually had saliva (white and gooey saliva in the shape of a ball?) or a piece of popcorn resting on his lip and later swallowed down his gullet.
 You can judge for yourself -- if you have a strong stomach.

 2. When John Kasich ate pizza with a fork

 First of all, this is just dorky and strange.
 But it elicited some strong reactions from serious pizza eaters, like my coworker James.
 Kasich later said the pizza was "scalding hot" and he had no choice but to eat it with a fork.
 And he still stands by his pizza-eating technique.
 "Listen — I was eating pizza before that reporter was born," he said on Good Morning America.
 And guess what?
 Kasich didn't do too hot in New York.
 Coincidence?
 I think not.